denten-books/plain-text/2-chapter.md

 degenerative links between humans and machines" [@chun_enduring_2008, 148].
 If the floating gate transistor,[^ln1-gate] where my text now lives, can be called the enduring ephemeral, I will call my liquid crystal display, where the text shows itself, fading persistence.
-This is not to believe that text on the screen lacks materiality.
+This is not to believe that digital text can transcend its material contexts.
 Only that it seems to drift from surface to surface, beyond the field of vision, in ways that erode trust in the general permanence of the literary system.
 If we are destined to dwell on surfaces, I do not know to which surface to attach my attention: the screen or the floating gate.

-In this paper, I would like to

-## 2.1 WYSINAWYG (What You See Is Not Always What You Get)

-Where does text reside?
-If you are reading this book in print, you can point to the page and be fairly certain of the answer: here, on the page.
-If you are reading the book on a *device*, things get more complicated.
-You can point to the screen and yet it would not be enough to say that the text resides there.
-The screen will go dark when the device loses power, but the text will persevere within, stored at another physical location.
-Deep within a device, the text lodges itself into some sort of a storage medium, usually a magnetic or a "solid state" drive.
-I have before me at least two inscriptions: one as circuit state on my hard drive, and another as crystal phase on the screen.
-They denote the same idea, but in two distinct places.
-How did this duplicity come to be?
-And what impact does it have on the life of a mind?
+In Chapter One of *Plain Text*, we have encountered the book as a device.
+I have argued that the intellectual roots of a literary device can be traced to several ideas emerging at the turn of the twentieth century.
+We saw it first as a formal device: a technique for defamiliarizing or making strange habituated metaphors.
+We then saw it as a literal device, related to the operation of universal Turing machines.
+Finally, I have argued that Turing machines themselves belong to the history of the book: both in the lineage of thought about symbolic interpretation and as a mechanism for the communication of symbols.

+In this chapter, I would like begin exploring some of the consequences of device-bound textuality.
+Most of what we read today passes through some form of digital being.
+Even if you are reading something in the form of a tradition paper-and

 Once we encounter the book as a computational device, we must come to terms with the simulated nature of screen textuality.
 Matter, form, and content lie flat on the printed page.
 Print interfaces are paper thin, we might say.
 Ink adheres to paper in the way that pixels do not to screens.
-The bifurcated sign resides in two distinct locations, each entailing drastically differing affordances for reading.
-This affects even those who prefer to read in print.
+The splintered sign resides in at least two distinct locations, each entailing drastically differing affordances for reading.
-Like most literature today, print materials are also "born digital."
-At some point of time, they occupy the same duplicitous position between storage medium and pixel.

 Thus when when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable,